TomVincentUK/snompy/docs/guide/sample.rst

 Multilayer samples
 ------------------

-Many samples can't be modelled simply as an infinite substrate so ``pysnom`` also supports multilayer samples, with more than two materials.
+Many samples can't be modelled simply as an infinite substrate so ``snompy`` also supports multilayer samples, with more than two materials.
 Like bulk samples, these are infinite in the :math:`x` and :math:`y` directions.
 A multilayer sample with a number of layers, :math:`n_{\varepsilon}`, is made of: